-Making Tax digital is a few years away, which might seem like a long time but it is critical that you prepared sooner rather than later.
-Here is everything you need to know about making tax digital
+Making Tax Digital is fast approaching, so it is critical that you prepare sooner rather than later.
+Here is everything you need to know about making tax digital.

 What is making tax digital?

 Making tax Digital is a government initiative that focuses on moving all your tax information to a digital platform (that is approved by HMRC MTD) along with an electronic record of your accounts.
 You will be able to send your information directly to HMRC through a personal digital account and be able to check throughout the year to make sure it is all correct

 Who will it affect?

 Making tax digital will affect everyone from small businesses, landlords, self-employed and larger businesses.

 - 2019 – Only businesses with a turnover above the VAT threshold (currently £85,000) will have to keep digital records and only for VAT purposes.

 - 2020- At the earliest for all other taxes (Income Tax and corporation tax)